-Situated ‘ down under’, neighboring countries – Australia and New Zealand – utilize their strong characteristics to drive their separate economies.
+Why invest in Australia and New Zealand through Commonwealth’s mutual fund?
+Situated ‘ down under’, the neighboring countries utilize their strong characteristics to drive their separate economies.
 Their exports consistently provide for the needs of over half of the world’s population located in the Pacific Rim.

 Additionally, you may be familiar with the popularity of these countries as tourist destinations and for their excellent wines, but may not be thinking about how tourism and the wine industry, along with their other exports, positively impact these economies.